Aurorastation/Aurora.3/vueui/README.md

  - `$slot` - Contents of button.
  - `params` - key value pairs to send to `Topic` of object.
  - `icon` - icon that should be used in that button.
 For available icons look at `\vueui\styles\icons.scss`
+ - `push-state` - Boolean determining if current ui state should be pushed on button click.
+This often results in `vueui_data_change` call right before `Topic` call.

 ### VuiProgress `<vui-progress>`
 Simple progress bar for representing progress of a process or indicate status.